seeralans/noty-vt/areas/nssde.typ

 #corollary(title: [Bound on expectations])[

   The bound on the differences between probability measures obtained in
-  @lem-exp-mixing affords us a further bound, namely on the differences in expectations via
+  @thm-exp-mixing affords us a further bound, namely on the differences in expectations via

   $